panhaiqi/OpenChipEDA/README.md

 ## Acknowledgements

-- Inspired by PyRTL, Pyverilog, BinPy, DigSim, etc, and the open-source EDA/FPGA communities.
+- Inspired by PyRTL, Pyverilog, BinPy, DigSim, etc, the open-source EDA/FPGA communities and Copilot.

 ---